OpenWaterNetwork/IoT/docs/buildsensornodes/pcbs.md

 ## Add a Locale Dropdown

-To navigate seamlessly across languages, add a locale dropdown.
+To navigate smoothly across languages, add a locale dropdown.

 Modify the `docusaurus.config.js` file: